 You also said your family didn’t want me.
 Although you hated me, I always considered you my loved one.
 I always loved you and will continue loving you until my last breath.
 Your brother and I completed our five year relationship on May 2, 2013.
 I cannot say whether it’s still a relationship or not—I just don’t know.

 Since you left so suddenly on November 12, 2012, your family has become lifeless creatures.
-And your brother, who was your best friend, suffers the worst.
+Your brother, who was your best friend, suffers the worst.
 He is now the only son and must emotionally support the others, and he can’t cry.
 Imagine his pain.

 He hasn’t been able to sleep much in the past six months.
 I am always available to help him and to make him comfortable.
 He has broken up with me and won’t marry me since he must carry out his lifelong duty to support his family; the same family that is stuck on my cast and will never accept me.